wavded/humane-js/readme.md

 control over the timing.

 ## About
-Humane JS tries to be as unobtrusive as possible to the user experience while providing help information that is clear and grabs the users attention.
+Humane JS tries to be as unobtrusive as possible to the user experience while providing helpful information that is clear and grabs the users attention.
 It is framework independent.
 Customizable.

 ## Demo